Directorate of Operations (CIA): Special Activities Center

-Under an assortment of names, such as Special Activities Center (SAC), there is a paramilitary function that may enter and prepare an area of operations before U.S. Special Operation Forces enter in a more overt military role.
+Under an assortment of names, such as the Special Activities Center (SAC), there is a paramilitary function that may enter and prepare an area of operations before U.S. special operation forces enter in a more overt military role.
 This may or may not include psychological operations, especially black propaganda; paramilitary and psychological functions have split and joined under various historical reorganizations.

 Administrated by the DO, the paramilitary operations officers from the Special Operations Group are maintained in the Special Activities Center.
 They are highly skilled in weaponry; covert transport of personnel and material by air, sea, and land; guerrilla warfare; the use of explosives; assassination and sabotage; and escape and evasion techniques.
-They are prepared to respond quickly to myriad possible needs, from parachute drops and communications support to assistance with counter-narcotics operations and defector infiltration.
+They are prepared to respond quickly to a myriad of possible needs, from parachute drops and communications support to assistance with counter-narcotics operations and defector infiltration.
 SAC maintains a symbiotic relationship with the Joint Special Operations Command, and is largely run by former JSOC members.

 SAC/SOG is a special operations force, along with the military's five special mission units: